Hackweek-ITCOocean/2023-Hackbook/index.md

 ### What to expect

 * During the first week of the ITCOocean course, participants will work on learning how to access, visualize and manipulate remote-sensing data in R. Participants will develop familiarity with the R language, with RStudio, and with Git and GitHub for collaboration.
+* During the second week of the ITCOocean course, participants will begin focusing on species distribution modeling and will work on a team project.
 * The course is an open science event: all tutorials and examples are developed openly and will be publicly available during and following the course.
 Participants will strengthen their practice of open science, using open source code and collaborating on their projects with course peers.

 In the two to three weeks leading up to the course, participants are encouraged to review background resources that will facilitate a more effective experience.